|

 - established fifteen international Resource Centers with a stated commitment to GIS education and research.

-and include several step-by-step examples.
+Manifold provides user manuals for its products that describe many GIS concepts and include several step-by-step examples.
 In addition, they host an online Manifold user-group.

 (top)